OpenMPT/openmpt/installer/packageTemplate/readme.txt

 libmpg123
 ---------
 OpenMPT makes use of libmpg123, which is released under the LGPL license.
-A copy of the LGPL license can be found in SoundTouch\COPYING.TXT Visit http://mpg123.de/ for more information.
+A copy of the LGPL license can be found in Licenses\License.SoundTouch.txt Visit https://mpg123.de/ for more information.

 other liberaries
 ----------------